carolinagles/data_science_projects/README.md

 ## SQL Query: Taxi Trip Analysis with Weather Conditions

 This query analyzes taxi trips under specific conditions and joins weather data to assess its relationship with trip characteristics.

-**Use Case**

-This query is useful for:
-1. **Weather Impact Analysis**:
-   - Understanding how weather conditions affect trip duration for specific routes and times.
-2. **Operational Planning**:
-   - Identifying high-risk conditions (e.g., "Bad" weather) to allocate resources or adjust pricing strategies.
-3. **Pattern Identification**:
-   - Analyzing route performance during particular weather conditions on weekends.

 ```sql
 SELECT